Acid Reflux Medication

 • A hiatus hernia- a hole in the diaphragm which allows part of the stomach to move into the chest

-• Some medications such as drugs for asthma, antihistamines, and anti-inflammatory pain killers (such as ibuprofen)
+• Some medications, such as drugs for asthma, antihistamines, and anti-inflammatory painkillers (such as ibuprofen).

 There are certain foods and drinks that have been associated with acid reflux.
-It has been suggested that tobacco, chocolate, alcohol and coffee may cause relaxation of the lower oesophageal sphincter, and should be avoided.
+It has been suggested that tobacco, chocolate, alcohol and coffee may cause relaxation of the lower oesophageal sphincter and should be avoided.
 Other foods and habits that are also linked to acid reflux include:

 • High intake of salt